-- a) That the property's market value (per the Municipal Valuation Roll) of the household applying for indigent relief may not exceed R450,000.00 in value; - b) In the case of a child headed household the the property's market value (per the Municipal Valuation Roll) of the household applying for relief may not exceed R600,000.00 in value. - c) Deliberation of applications will be done on merit and if the sole reason for an application being declined is the property value, then due consideration will be given and the matter will be escalated to the relevant council committees for decision. - 7.7 The average of three months electricity consumption of the household must not exceed 300kWh per month; - 7.8 Households must formally apply for the relief on the prescribed application form and meet the necessary criteria. - 7.9 The application form, together with the relevant attachment, has been approved by the municipality - 7.10 The following documentary proof has to accompany the indigent application form - a) Applicants certified identity document or birth certificate; - b) Proof of total monthly income; - c) Child headed households, a letter from the social worker, death certificate of parents/guardian; - d) Latest municipal bill or Eskom account where the applicant is connected to electricity and proof of ownership of the premises; - e) For prepaid meters 3 (three) months consumption statement; - f) The subsidy will only be valid for 12 (twelve) months upon approval of application, where after the customer must re-apply.
+- 7.7 The average of three months electricity consumption of the household must not exceed 300kWh per month. - 7.8 Households must formally apply for the relief on the prescribed application form and meet the necessary criteria. - 7.9 The application form, together with the relevant attachment, has been approved by the municipality. - 7.10 The following documentary proof has to accompany the indigent application form. - a) Applicants certified identity document or birth certificate; - b) Proof of total monthly income; - c) Child headed households, a letter from the social worker, death certificate of parents/ guardian; - Latest municipal bill or Eskom account where the applicant is connected to electricity and proof of ownership of the premises; - e) For prepaid meters 3 (three) months consumption statement; - f) The subsidy will only be valid for 12 (twelve) months upon approval of application, where after the customer must re-apply.

-8. COMMUNICATION
+8 COMMUNICATION

-- 8.1 New registrations and de-registration on the register must be communicated by the Indigent officer to the applicant/indigent. - 8.2 The indigent officer will further communicate internally the new registrations and/or de-registrations of an applicant such that:- - concessions regarding tariffs and arrears can be initiated or cancelled on the relevant accounts - The concession regarding electricity supply can be initiated or cancelled. - 8.3 The list of approved or de-registered indigents must be submitted to Council on a monthly basis. - 8.4 This policy and information contained herein will form part of the annual budget community participation process.
+- 8.1 New registrations and de-registration on the register must be communicated by the Indigent officer to the applicant/indigent. - 8.2 The indigent officer will further communicate internally the new registrations and/or de-registrations of an applicant such that: - - concessions regarding tariffs and arrears can be initiated or cancelled on the relevant accounts - The concession regarding electricity supply can be initiated or cancelled. - 8.3 The list of approved or de-registered indigents must be submitted to Council on a monthly basis. - 8.4 This policy and information contained herein will form part of the annual budget community participation process.

-9. EXTENT OF INDIGENT SUPPORT
+9 EXTENT OF INDIGENT SUPPORT

-- 9.1 Subsidies will be determined during the compilation of the annual budget - 9.2 The sources of funding of the Indigent subsidy is that portion of the equitable share contributed by National Treasury and any additional provisions made by council as provided for in the annual operating budget - 9.3 The subsidy will only be credited to the qualifying customers' accounts until the amount provided on the budget by the municipality has been exhausted whereupon no further credits will be made. - 9.4 In respect of electricity, a 100% subsidy up to 50 kWh per month will apply - 9.5 If a customer's consumption or use of municipal services is less than the subsidised service, the unused portion may not be accrued and the customer will not be entitled to a cash rebate in respect of the unused portion - 9.6 If consumption exceeds any of the norms stated in (5) and (6) above per metering period (month), the consumer will be charged normal tariffs on the quantity exceeding the above-mentioned limits - 9.7 Annual service charges on the indigent account will automatically be converted to monthly instalments - 9.8 In areas where the supply of electricity is undertaken by any other entity other than Ray Nkonyeni Local Municipality, the subsidy of such electricity (Below the stipulated threshold) of qualifying Indigent consumers, in line with the policy of the said entity, will be paid by Ray Nkonyeni Local Municipality and all qualifying consumers will form part of a supplementary schedule of the municipality's Indigent register. - 9.9 If relation to rates and refuse, if an applicant is declared indigent, a 100% rebate will apply for the applicable period. - 9.10 Where appropriate and applicable, the municipality may subsidise the supply of alternate electricity to qualifying applicants.
+- 9.1 Subsidies will be determined during the compilation of the annual budget. - 9.2 The sources of funding of the Indigent subsidy are that portion of the equitable share contributed by National Treasury and any additional provisions made by council as provided for in the annual operating budget. - 9.3 The subsidy will only be credited to the qualifying customers' accounts until the amount provided on the budget by the municipality has been exhausted whereupon no further credits will be made.

+- 9.4 In respect of electricity, a 100% subsidy up to 50 kWh per month will apply. - 9.5 If a customer's consumption or use of municipal services is less than the subsidised service, the unused portion may not be accrued, and the customer will not be entitled to a cash rebate in respect of the unused portion. - 9.6 If consumption exceeds any of the norms stated in (5) and (6) above per metering period (month), the consumer will be charged normal tariffs on the quantity exceeding the above-mentioned limits. - 9.7 Annual service charges on the indigent account will automatically be converted to monthly instalments. - 9.8 In areas where the supply of electricity is undertaken by any other entity other than Ray Nkonyeni Local Municipality, the subsidy of such electricity (Below the stipulated threshold) of qualifying Indigent consumers, in line with the policy of the said entity, will be paid by Ray Nkonyeni Local Municipality and all qualifying consumers will form part of a supplementary schedule of the municipality's Indigent register. - 9.9 If relation to rates and refuse, if an applicant is declared indigent, a 100% rebate will apply for the applicable period. - 9.10 Where appropriate and applicable, the municipality may subsidise the supply of alternate electricity to qualifying applicants.

-10. EXIT MECHANISM
+10 EXIT MECHANISM/TERMINATION OF INDIGENT SUPPORT